brankart/ensdam/README.md

 that can be useful to ensemble data assimilation systems.

-EnsDAM code is written in Fortran, with interface to for use in Python.
+EnsDAM code is written in Fortran, with interface to Python.

 EnsDAM is distributed under the terms of the CeCILL free software license agreement.
 See LICENSE.txt for more information.

-### Installation of the EnsDAM python module
+### Installation of the EnsDAM python modules

 Requirements: cmake, Fortran compiler, Python